 Nature of the Examination.
 After the committee selection and approval process has been completed, the student submits in writing a description of the current state of knowledge about the proposed area of research.
 This submission should be from 15 to 25 pages in length and contain between 15 and 20 references.
 This paper serves as the basis for the oral comprehensive examination.
 The student must give each member of the committee this written submission and discuss with each any additions or deletions that the committee member feels should be incorporated in the write-up.
 Since the final written submission and the references therein will constitute the basic material upon which the student will be examined, each member of the committee and the student must come to an agreement on the scope of the submission and references.
-After such modifications to the written submission have been approved by all four members of the Examining Committee, the Comprehensive Exam is scheduled within the next 30 days.
+After such modifications to the written submission have been approved by all four members of the xamining Committee, the Comprehensive Exam is scheduled within the next 30 days.
 The written submission may contain original research by the student, but need not be original in content.
-It should not be too narrow in scope and should reflect the necessary basic material relevant to the student's chosen area of research.
-Before and during the examination, the three faculty examiners other than the student's written submission is an enumeration of as yet unanswered questions.
+It should not be too narrow in scope and should reflect the necessary basic material relevant to the student's sponsor make suggestions for and may insist on changes in the student's perception of the topic.
+Part of the student's written submission is an enumeration of as yet unanswered questions.
 The examiners make their opinions plain as to how important and challenging they perceive these questions to be.